Nucleon properties inside compressed nuclear matter: A bag model in a nuclear medium

-Let us discuss the relations (\ref{enthnuc},\ref{enthnuct}) in the simple bag model where the nucleon in the lowest state of three quarks is a sphere of volume $\Omega_{N}$.
-In a compressed medium, pressure generated by free quarks inside the bag \cite{MIT} is balanced at the bag surface not only by the intrinsic confining ``pressure" $B(\varrho)$ but also by the nuclear pressure $p$; generated e.g. by elastic collisions with other hadron \cite{Koch,Kap} bags, also derived in the QMC model in a medium \cite{Hua}.
-A mass $M_{pr}$ for finite $p(\varrho)$ can be obtained as a general expresion\cite{MIT,ja} on a bag energy in a vacuum $E^0_{Bag}\!(R_0)\propto 1/R_0$ as a function of the radius $R_0$ with phenomenological constants - $\omega_0$, $Z_0$ \cite{Hua} and a bag ``constant" $B(\varrho)$.
-But now, in equilibrium the internal parton pressure $p_B$ inside the bag is equal (cf. \cite{Hua}), on the bag surface, to the nuclear pressure $p$
+measured on the surface, gives the relation between $R_0$ and $B$, used at the end of (\ref{bag}).
+In a compressed medium, the pressure generated by free quarks inside the bag \cite{MIT,MIT1} is balanced at the bag surface not only by the intrinsic confining ``pressure" $B(\varrho)$ but also by the nuclear pressure $p_H$; generated e.g. by elastic collisions with other hadron \cite{Koch,Kap} bags, also derived in the QMC model in a medium \cite{Hua}.
+When we assume that in a medium, internal parton pressure $p_B$ (\ref{pressured2}) inside the bag is equal (cf. \cite{Hua,Hua1}) on the bag surface to the nuclear pressure $p_H$: